What You Need To Know About Social Security Disability Programs

-Social Security Disability Insurance or SSDI is a program for disabled or blind persons funded through your Federal Insurance Contributions Act (FICA) Social Security payroll taxes.
+Social Security Disability Insurance or SSDI is a program for disabled or blind persons funded through your Social Security payroll taxes.
 You are considered “insured” under this program if you have worked for a certain number of years and paid your FICA taxes, allowing you to have earned enough work credits.

 Supplemental Security Income (“SSI”)